Holi: Celebration of Holi in other Indian religions

-The festival has traditionally been also observed by non-Hindus, such as by Sikhs, Jains and Newars (Nepal).

-In Mughal India, Holi was celebrated with such exuberance that people of all castes could throw colour on the Emperor.
-According to Sharma (2017), "there are several paintings of Mughal emperors celebrating Holi".
-Grand celebrations of Holi were held at the Lal Qila, where the festival was also known as Eid-e-gulaabi or Aab-e-Pashi.
-Mehfils were held throughout the walled city of Delhi with aristocrats and traders alike participating.
-This changed during the rule of Emperor Aurangzeb.
-He banned the public celebration of Holi using a Farman issue in November 1665.
-However, the celebration were later restarted after the death of Emperor Aurangzeb.
-Bahadur Shah Zafar himself wrote a song for the festival, while poets such as Amir Khusrau, Ibrahim Raskhan, Nazeer Akbarabadi and Mehjoor Lakhnavi relished it in their writings.

 Sikhs have traditionally celebrated the festival, at least through the 19th century, with its historic texts referring to it as Hola.
 Guru Gobind Singh – the last human guru of the Sikhs – modified Holi with a three-day Hola Mohalla extension festival of martial arts.
 The extension started the day after the Holi festival in Anandpur Sahib, where Sikh soldiers would train in mock battles, compete in horsemanship, athletics, archery and military exercises.

 Holi was observed by Maharaja Ranjit Singh and his Sikh Empire that extended across what are now northern parts of India and Pakistan.
 According to a report by Tribune India, Sikh court records state that 300 mounds of colours were used in 1837 by Ranjit Singh and his officials in Lahore.
 Ranjit Singh would celebrate Holi with others in the Bilawal gardens, where decorative tents were set up.
 In 1837, Sir Henry Fane who was the commander-in-chief of the British Indian army joined the Holi celebrations organised by Ranjit Singh.
 A mural in the Lahore Fort was sponsored by Ranjit Singh and it showed the Hindu god Krishna playing Holi with gopis.
 After the death of Ranjit Singh, his Sikh sons and others continued to play Holi every year with colours and lavish festivities.
 The colonial British officials joined these celebrations.

+The festival has also traditionally been observed by Jains and Newars (Nepal).